TheWindows/Pillars-Of-Fortune/README.md

 <img width="1366" height="687" alt="Screenshot 2025-08-28 125714" src="https://github.com/user-attachments/assets/000d3252-61b3-4ace-abc8-ea76b3735903" />

 **Pillars of Fortune** is an exciting Minecraft Bedrock minigame plugin that delivers fast-paced, competitive gameplay to your server.
-Developed by **TheWindows**, this plugin is currently in **beta (v1.0.0)** and provides a robust framework for managing dynamic game worlds, interactive forms, scoreboards, and NPCs.
+Developed by **TheWindows**, this plugin is currently in **beta (v1.0.0)** and provides managing dynamic game worlds, interactive forms, scoreboards, and NPCs.
 Whether you're a player diving into thrilling battles or an admin crafting unique experiences, Pillars of Fortune is designed for you!

 ## Features